ProcessosDatamob/ManualADMDatamobEN/administrators-manual/portal/zero-touch/zero-touch.md

 * "Support e-mail address": Enter your company's support e-mail address;&#x20;
 * "Support phone number": Enter your company's support phone number.

-3. In the **\<NomeProduto>** Portal, define which policy will be applied to Zero-Touch.
+3. In the **Datamob Enterprise** Portal, define which policy will be applied to Zero-Touch.
 This can be a new policy or an existing one, so you can configure the policy manually in the Zero-Touch configuration by following the steps below:

 * Go to the "Settings" menu of ;&#x20;
 * Select the "Manage Policies" option;&#x20;